Objective

 Pilots are exempted from the 10 percent principal photography day requirement.
 Pilots must shoot a minimum of one day of principal photography day at a QPF, and at least 75 percent of the total of all expenses related to work (excluding post-production) done at all facilities utilized by the Pilot must be related to work done at the QPF.

-2. The production spends $3 million or more on all expenses related to work done at a qualified production facility, then there is no 75 percent threshold for principal photography on location in NYS.
+The production spends $3 million or more on all expenses related to work done at a qualified production facility, then there is no 75 percent threshold for principal photography on location in NYS.
 All qualified expenditures related to pre-production, location production and post-production in NYS are eligible for calculating the credit.

 Further definition of certain terms such as film production facility, qualified production facility and armories are provided in the Program Guidelines.

-NOTE: A film production company filming a substantial portion of its project in NYS can include post-production costs incurred in NYS in the calculation for the film production credit.
-The post-production credit is available to film production companies that film a substantial portion of a project outside NYS but are seeking to contract some or all of the post-production work to a facility in NYS.
-A Film production company cannot claim the film production credit and the post-production credit for the same project.
+The post-production credit is available to film production companies that film a substantial portion of a project outside NYS but interested in contracting some or all of the post-production work to a facility in NYS.
+A film production company cannot claim the film production credit and the post-production credit for the same project.

 Application Process